takafumi-shiraogawa/toy_mol_opt/README.md

-## A toy code that performs geometry optimization of a diatomic molecule whose potential energy curve is described by the Morse potential.
+## A toy code that performs geometry optimization of a diatomic molecule whose potential energy curve is described by the Morse potential

 ### Model & Method
 The molecule is modeled based on the Moarse potential.
 All the